-Sterling turned to face a stone-faced Captain Picard.
+Sterling turned to a stone-faced Captain Picard.
 At his side was one visibly distraught Counselor Troi, who had a much better question.
 Her voice faltered as Deanna pleaded, "Will he be all right?"

 Kate deferred to the chief medical officer.
 Crusher looked the counselor in the eye, and put the answer in the best possible light.
-"Concussion's not too bad, the burns can be treated easily enough, and his neck will be stiff for a while but yes, Will can return to duty in a few days."
+"Concussion's not too bad, the burns can be treated easily enough, his neck will be stiff for a while but yes, Will can return to duty in a few days."

 Sterling added dryly, "That's if we leave the restraint field on, of course."
 Her little wisecrack went right by Picard and Troi.
 "Tough room," Kate muttered, then began her report.

 Sterling explained their findings, then finished with, "Just as Angela was about to lead us down the hole, Commander LaForge called and asked if we could help him with something.
 A few seconds later all hell broke loose.
 My guess is when we were fired on, Commander Riker suffered burns from a near miss or light hit.
 The concussion and neck injury are probably the result of a flying rock chip.
 I have no idea who was shooting at us, Captain, but I'm glad he didn't have a phaser."

 The Captain listened carefully as the doctor nervously rambled through her report, avoiding interruption.
 However, her final observation piqued Picard's curiosity.
 As Sterling paused to draw a ragged breath, the Captain interjected, "How do you know it wasn't a phaser, Doctor?"